 Cutie Honey (1973): Yes, to get a baseline experience of what the series is like.
-It has an okay lenght and aged very well, though you could check out Re: Cutie Honey first if you want to get a taste of the series before sitting through an older series like this.
+It has an okay lenght and aged very well, though you could check out Re: Cutie Honey first if you want to get a taste of the series before sitting through an older anime like this.

 New Cutie Honey: Maybe, if you enjoyed the 1973 version and want a sort-of sequel to it.
 It’s not fantastic, but it has its merits and is particularly nice for cyberpunk fans who’d like to see how a magical girl series would hold up in this setting.